Tampa Residential Remodel Permit Requirements

 When you DO NOT need a permit

-• Additions are handled under a separate Additions permit category, not the Remodeling category.
+- Additions are handled under a separate Additions permit, not under Residential Remodeling.

-• The fetched pages do not enumerate specific work types that are exempt from permitting (for example, painting, floor coverings, cabinet refacing).
-Tampa directs questions on permit type to CSDHelp@tampagov.net or (813) 274-3100, option 1.
+- Note: The scraped pages do not enumerate specific work types that are exempt from permits (e.g., painting, floor coverings, cabinet replacement).
+Contractors should confirm exemptions directly with Construction Services at CSDHelp@tampagov.net or (813) 274-3100, option 1.

 Required permits and forms

-Required for any construction or renovation to an existing structure other than a repair or addition.
-Applies to Single Family Residences (SFR) and duplexes.
-Condominiums require a commercial permit.
+- Building permit applicationResidential remodel is defined as any construction or renovation to an existing structure other than a repair or addition.
+Applies to Single Family Residences (SFR) and duplexes only.
+Condominiums require a commercial permit despite residential occupancy.

 Fees